A Summary on Symmetries and Conserved Quantities of Autonomous Hamiltonian Systems,: Conclusions and outlook

-I acknowledge the financial support of the {\sl Ministerio de Ciencia e Innovaci\'on} (Spain), projects MTM2014--54855--P, MTM2015-69124--REDT, and of {\sl Generalitat de Catalunya}, project 2017-SGR932.
+I acknowledge the financial support from the Spanish Ministerio de Econom\'{\i}a y Competitividad project MTM2014--54855--P, the Ministerio de Ciencia, Innovaci\'on y Universidades project PGC2018-098265-B-C33, and the Secretary of University and Research of the Ministry of Business and Knowledge of the Catalan Government project 2017--SGR--932.
 I also greatly appreciate the comments and suggestions of Prof. Mikhail S. Plyushchay.
+Finally, my thanks to the referees for their extensive and valuable comments that have allowed me to significantly improve the final version of the work.